Love looking at renderings of upcoming developments in the city? Click here for our full archive.

-For more renderings, scroll through the gallery above.
+For more renderings of this project, scroll through the gallery above.

 Long Beach’s newest residential development—located on the eastern edge of DTLB’s boundary at 1st and Alamitos—will be facing the Planning Commission come next Thursday as the Sares-Regis Group presents their site review for approval.